Skip to main content

 Kate's other interest is in vocational rehabilitation (VR).
 Currently funded projects include trials to determine the feasibility of measuring the effects and cost effectiveness of early intervention to prevent job loss in people with TBI and stroke, and research to evaluate health technologies that facilitate participation in people with an acquired brain injury.
 All studies use mixed methods designs to explore factors affecting trial outcomes and implementation fidelity.

-Kate is Deputy Head of the Division of Rehabilitation and Ageing and leads the Long Term Conditions research group.
-She is deputy director of the Centre for Doctoral Training in Rehabilitation and Healthcare Research and lead for the NIHR ICA/ Health Education East Midlands Silver Scholar Awards, supporting aspiring non-medical clinical academics to develop research careers.
+Kate is Community Lead for the Centre for Rehabilitation and Ageing Research and leads the Vocational Rehabilitation research group.
+She is Director of the Centre for Doctoral Training in Rehabilitation and Healthcare Research and lead for the NIHR ICA/ Health Education East Midlands Pre-and Post-Doctoral Bridging Awards supporting aspiring non-medical clinical academics to develop research careers.

 Research Interests Kate studied for a PhD at Nottingham with Professor Nadina Lincoln, developing and validating tests to determine driving fitness in people with brain damage resulting from stroke, TBI, Multiple Sclerosis, Parkinson's disease and dementia.
 Since then she has developed her interests in driving and in vocational rehabilitation.